lupuleasa-core/deeptraffic/research_notes.md

 **Findings**:

+29 Jan:
+- Having high epsilon (10%) is usually better than having no epsilon
+- Epsilon_min is the probability an agent takes a random action during training
+- There exists a sweet spot between the two.
+The agent must have an exploration incentive.

+26 Jan:

 - Discount rate refers to how highly the AI values future reward
 - Higher discount rate is better
 - More layers increase training time